ABOUT THE GREAT THOU ART CAMP

 On Friday at 2:30 p.m., families will gather for the Camp Celebration/Program.
 Following the program there will be time to meet the artist teachers, and pick up the campers’ art work.

 Your Child’s Day at The Great thou Art Camp

 At 9:00 am, campers gather in their color groups for sign-in and assembly.
 There is a snack during morning studio, and approximately a one-hour-long lunch/recess break midday.
 At the end of each afternoon, campers meet again in their color groups for an afternoon assembly with campers sharing examples from each studio.
 Camp ends at 3:00 p.m. as the campers sign out.
 There are no extended hours and families will be charged $15 for each 15 minutes a child remains after camp is dismissed.

 Monday through Friday, campers rotate through both morning and afternoon studios.

-On Friday afternoons, there is a slightly shorter studio time to allow for “parade practice” in preparation for our Friday afternoon program that starts at 3:00 p.m.
-Families gather at 2:30 p.m., view the parade, meet the artist teachers and pick up their campers art work.
+On Friday afternoon, there is a slightly shorter studio time to allow for rehearsals in preparation for the Friday afternoon program that starts at 2:30 p.m.
+Families gather at 2:30 p.m., enjoy the program, meet the artist teachers and pick up their camper’s art work.

-Children are initially divided into different grade-peer groups.
+Children are divided into different grade-peer groups.
 Notifications of group assignments are sent before your child attends.
-We call them “color group” and grades and colors vary dependent upon enrollment.
-(Please note that friend requests must be at the same grade level.)
-For children who have friends in different grades, it is important to note that color groups remain together ONLY for Monday’s orientation schedule, for sign-in, and for sign-out.
-For Lunch, Recess and Studio Time, children often join friends or siblings of different ages or grades.
+Please note that friend requests must be at the same grade level.
+For children who have friends in different grades, it is important to note that color groups remain together at all times.
+For Lunch and Recess children often join friends or siblings of different ages or grades.
 Each color group has two counselors (age 16 and up) and a counselor-in-training (age 14-15), who accompany color groups throughout the week and assist in studios as needed.